-This simple 15-minute Grain & Veggie Bowl with lemony tahini sauce or peanut sauce is perfect for a quick lunch or dinner in a hurry.
-Variations of it can even be prepared ahead of time to eat throughout the week when you don’t have time to meal plan.
+These simple 15-minute Veggie Bowl Recipes are perfect for a quick lunch or dinner in a hurry.
+Different variations can even be prepared ahead of time to eat throughout the week when you don’t have time to meal plan.

 - Easy to make

 - Packed with nutrients

 - Super healthy